-- 16. This programme is supported under the Global Challenges Research Fund and, therefore, will fund only ODA-eligible projects.
+- 14. The Heritage, Dignity and Violence Programme is supported under the Global Challenges Research Fund and therefore will fund only ODA-eligible projects.
 Only research that has a primary objective which is directly and primarily relevant to the problems of developing countries may be counted as ODA.
-We will require applicants to demonstrate that their proposal is ODA eligible.
-ODA eligibility is an essential criterion projects will only be deemed eligible for funding if they can demonstrate that they satisfy ODA eligibility criteria. - 17.
-The British Academy, with the other Global Challenges Research Fund delivery partners, has provided an additional ODA guidance document for applicants.
+We will require applicants to demonstrate that the proposal is ODA eligible.
+ODA eligibility is an essential criterion - projects will only be deemed eligible for funding if they can demonstrate that they satisfy ODA eligibility criteria. - 15.
+The British Academy, with the other Global Challenges Research Fund delivery partners, have provided an additional ODA guidance document for applicants.